sy98baek/pgsac/README.md

-# pgsac
-Patchwise Graph Spectral Attention with Codebook
+# Patchwise Graph Spectral Attention with Codebook

 The code will be updated here soon.
 Thank you for your patience.